lukevandekieft/think-geek-clone/README.md

 * _Compile and open webpage in developer mode._
       $ npm run start

-{FIX-ME : ideally instructions will be easier when Firebase is deployed next week.}

-## Planned Specs
+## Specs

-* _Page shows at least 4 different components that reach the user display separately (nav bar, bottom bar, various shopping sections as time allows)._
-* _Shopping component content comes from database rather than statically saved images._
-* _Shopping component content changes dynamically as database info changes._
 * _Site is deployed to Firebase and can be readily viewed there._

-* _Components accurately reflect original page stylings (hovers, drop downs, etc.).
-These styles are separated into different stylesheets in a best practice manner._
-* _Stretch goal: page hyperlinks actually lead somewhere, such as the actual site and/or sale items._
+* _Page contains various Angular components that populate and nest independently (navbar, content, & footer bar, all with sub-components)._

+* _Shopping & link content come primarily from Firebase rather than statically saved images & info._

+* _Links and image references can change dynamically based on database info._

+* _Components stack and interact appropriately, with Sass variables and local CSS applied at the correct levels._

+* _All page hyperlinks are active and lead to original site destinations.
+These hyperlinks are stored and organized on Firebase._

 * _Stretch goal: have functioning social media links in bottom bar and Instagram sections._

+* _Stretch goal: add more content to the shopping section._

+* _Stretch goal: make functioning search bar._

 ## Technologies Used